At a Glance

 Some tips for your application 🫡

-Tailor Your CV: Make sure your CV highlights relevant experience in software development, particularly with OOP code and the languages mentioned (C++, C#, Java, Python).
-Emphasise any projects that involved hardware integration or cloud-native services.
+Tailor Your CV: Make sure your CV highlights relevant experience in software development, particularly with OOP code and any specific languages mentioned like C++, C#, or Java.
+Include projects that demonstrate your skills in instrumentation software.

 How to prepare for a job interview at ECM Selection (Holdings) Limited